 Jessica holds a B.A. in Communication from the University at Buffalo and an MBA with concentrations in Finance and Analytics from Syracuse University.

 During her time in college, she experienced first-hand how transformational a powerful Hillel experience could be in the lives of young Jewish people.
 She is passionate about organizational excellence, Jewish identity formation, and creating innovative and inclusive communities.
-When not at Hillel, Jessica can be found searching for the best lattes, browsing local bookstores, or hiking with her dog Skye.
+When not at Hillel, Jessica can be found searching for the best lattes with her fiancé David or hiking with their dog Skye.

 Shachar Pinsky